 Self-efficacy, temptation, and stages of change

 With regard to the stages of change, prior to 1985, Prochaska, DiClemente, and Michael interviewed 957 volunteers who were smoking with a self-efficacy scale.
-In addition to self-efficacy question items, it included questions related to temptation level for smoking.
-The researchers hypothesized self-efficacy and temptation as a critical dimension – a mediator – in the behavior change journey.
-They measured these constructs using a 31-item scale: the self-efficacy by asking how confident they were to avoid smoking at the home, office, etc, and the temptation by asking how tempted they were to smoke in those situations.
+In addition to self-efficacy question items, it included questions related to the temptation level for smoking.
+The researchers hypothesized self-efficacy and temptation as a critical dimension – a mediator – in the behaviour change journey.
+They measured these constructs using a 31-item scale: self-efficacy by asking how confident they were to avoid smoking at home, office, etc, and temptation by asking how tempted they were to smoke in those situations.

-This study found that the study participants traveled through different stages of change at different speeds and different directions.
-For example, while some contemplators moved forward to the action stage, another group stepped backward to the pre-contemplative stage – even some stalled at the same stage.
-I drew the following graph using mean scores shown in their paper; we can appreciate how temptation and self-efficacy mean scores changed with the stage of change among smokers.
+This study found that the study participants travelled through different stages of change at different speeds and in different directions.
+For example, while some contemplators moved forward to the action stage, another group stepped backwards to the pre-contemplative stage – even some stalled at the same stage.
+I drew the following graph using the mean scores shown in their paper; we can appreciate how temptation and self-efficacy mean scores changed with the stage of change among smokers.

 Since the publication of the smokers’ two-year journey in 1983, a plethora of studies appeared in research journals on this subject.
 A decade later, in 1992, Prochaska and his research colleagues reviewed those and expanded their original four-stage model into a five-stage one; they added “preparation” as a separate stage in-between contemplation and action stages.

 “Preparation” as a stage of change